 A very small car park is provided beside the entrance to the northbound platform.
 This is intended primarily for rail-users, but it may be used by visitors to the signal box if space is available.

-Transferring from the northbound platform to the southbound platform involves walking down a country lane that has no pavement, then ascending a steep and narrow path to reach the southbound platform.
+Transferring from the northbound platform to the southbound platform involves walking down a country lane under the railway bridge, that has a pavement, then ascending a steep and narrow path to reach the southbound platform, about 300m in total.
 Do NOT cross from one side of the tracks to the other by any other means (doing so is both dangerous and illegal).

 Gaining access to the signalbox from the southbound platform involves walking along the platform, walking an additional 30 yards or so over uneven ground, then ascending the steep and narrow external staircase that can be seen in the photograph on this page.